apache/yunikorn-site/docs/user_guide/gang_scheduling.md

 #### Why the `FIFO` sorting policy

 When Gang Scheduling is enabled, the scheduler proactively reserves resources for each application.
-If the queue sorting policy is not FIFO based (StateAware is FIFO based sorting policy), the scheduler might reserve partial resources for each app and causing resource segmentation issues.
+If the queue sorting policy is not FIFO-based (StateAware is FIFO based sorting policy), the scheduler might reserve partial resources for each app and causing resource segmentation issues.

 #### Side effects of `StateAware` sorting policy